 To comply with State and Federal regulations, the Village of Mohawk, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that our system has never violated a maximum contaminant level or any other water quality statement.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact, Art Baum, Public Utilities Foreperson, at (315) 868-4170.
+If you have any questions about this report or concerning your drinking water, please contact, Andrew Steele, Public Utilities Foreperson, at (315) 868-4170.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled Municipal Commission meetings.
 The meetings are held at the Village Hall located at 28 Columbia Street, Mohawk, NY.